 This side of single-crystal rocks (i.e.: gemstones), every multi-mineral stone is somehow porous.
 However, while there are stones that absorb liquids like sponges, there are stones that are naturally so dense that no liquid is thin enough to be absorbed by them.
-The latter types of stones $\hat{a} \in$ which are quite a few $\hat{a} \in$ can't be technically sealed, because no impregnator will ever stand a chance of being absorbed by them.
+The latter types of stones $\hat{a} \in$ " which are quite a few $\hat{a} \in$ " can't be technically sealed, because no impregnator will ever stand a chance of being absorbed by them.
 On the other hand, since they won't absorb any liquid, it is pretty intuitive that they will never get stained.
-In other words they are already naturally stain-resistant stones.

 What is interesting noticing is that while certain stones have an absorbency rate that indicates their ability to absorb liquids (above 0.2%), in fact they don't absorb anything due to their dramatically increased surface tension once polished.
 For example, travertine is rated at 0.4% to 1.0%.
 In its rough form it does absorb liquids, though slowly; but if you polish it, it effectively will not absorb a single drop of anything.
 In fact, nobody ever reported any stain on a polished piece of travertine.
-(In its hone-finished form, however, travertine may $\hat{a} \in$ and just may $\hat{a} \in$ absorb something.)
+(In its hone-finished form, however, travertine may $\hat{a} \in \hat{a}$ and just may $\hat{a} \in \hat{a}$ absorb something.)

-In conclusion, only a certain number of stones can be sealed and, more importantly, the performance of an impregnator is only limited to the reduction of the stone natural absorbency rate if it is $\hat{a} \in$ even when polished $\hat{a} \in$ above the 0.2% cut off point.
+In conclusion, only a certain number of stones can be sealed and, more importantly, the performance of an impregnator is only limited to the reduction of the stone natural absorbency rate if it is $\hat{a} \in$ " even when polished $\hat{a} \in$ " above the 0.2% cut off point.

 How does the average consumer know if their stone could be possibly sealed without that kind of information?
 It is quite simple and down to earth: spill some water in a couple of spots of the stone to be tested, let it dwell for 10 minutes or so, wipe it dry and observe if the areas under which the water has been sitting have become (temporarily) any darker than the rest.
 If so, if the stone is installed in an environment where staining spills are likely (i.e.: a kitchen) the application of a good-quality impregnator is recommended.
-If not, or if the stone is to be installed where the likelihood of spillage is minimal or nil altogether, it would be a totally useless exercise that will only help to put the kids of the impregnator's maker and its distributors through college.
+If not, or if the stone is to be installed where the likelihood of spillage is minimal or nil altogether, it would be a totally useless exercise that will only help to put the kids of the impregnator's maker and its distributors through college and, in the case of stones that can't be sealed, even created unforeseen problems in the form of hard-to-remove $\hat{a} \in \infty$ ghost stains $\hat{a} \in \bullet$ .